sorbet/sorbet/website/docs/abstract.md

   def self.foo; end
 end

-M::foo # raises an exception, as M::foo can never be implemented
+M.foo # raises an exception, as M.foo can never be implemented
 ```

 ## Interfaces and the `included` hook